MattThommes/amplify-react-app/README.dev.md

         ...
         ```
 10. Run `npm start` and confirm build works and default React site appears at http://localhost:3000
-11. Update generic project name in various files to your own project name:
-    1. package.json
-    2. public/index.html
-    3. public/manifest.json
-12. Run `amplify init` to setup a new Amplify project:
+11. Run `amplify init` to setup a new Amplify project:
     1. Enter a name for the project (or hit Enter to use the default): all lower case without dashes, underscores, or spaces.
     2. Enter `n` (No) for `Initialize the project with the above configuration?`
     3. Enter `dev` for name of the environment (or hit Enter to use the default).